 Barter for rent

 Think about what skills you have to offer.
 There are a lot of situations that combine work with lodgings.
 If your experience and/or interests allow you to negotiate reduced or free rent in exchange for your time and/or skills, you may have found a way to afford renting in an otherwise out-of-range space.
-Some jobs and skills that lend themselves to bartering with the landlord include: Childcare – from nannying to babysitting; renovations; music lessons; cooking and meal prep; personal training; cleaning; dog walking; holistic therapies; and consider that most professionally managed properties require a superintendent and maintenance staff as well as an office team, you may be applying for a job and an apartment.
+Some jobs and skills that lend themselves to bartering with the landlord include: Childcare – from nannying to babysitting; renovations; music lessons; cooking and meal prep; personal training; cleaning; dog walking and holistic therapies.
+Also, consider that most professionally managed properties require a superintendent and maintenance staff as well as an office team, you may be able to apply for a job and an apartment.

 Two families with young children may be able to rent a whole house together, enabling them to have things like a basement playroom, a big yard and be located in a family style neighbourhood where affordable apartment buildings are few and far between.
 Parents may even be able to share chores – from taking kids to school and preparing lunches, to childcare and laundry.
-Children may even be able to share toys and clothes, further enhancing affordability.
+Children could potentially share toys and clothes, further enhancing affordability.

 Those who choose to remain single may enjoy the companionship of living with others, while being able to share expenses and meals, too.
 There seems to be some hesitation towards roommates once past a certain age or income level, but roommates aren’t just a financial necessity – some people don’t enjoy living alone, and shouldn’t have to, at any age.